Unidata/netcdf-c/docs/building-with-autotools.md

 # Overview {#autotools_overview}

-Starting with netCDF-C 4.3.0, we are happy to announce the inclusion of CMake support.
-CMake will allow for building netCDF on a wider range of platforms, include Microsoft Windows with Visual Studio.
+A CMake build of netCDF is also supported.
+Users should consider using the CMake build, which builds netCDF on a wider range of platforms, include Microsoft Windows with Visual Studio.
+The autotools based build may eventually be retired; users may considering transitioning to the CMake build.
+See \ref netCDF-CMake.
-CMake support also provides robust unit and regression testing tools.
-We will also maintain the standard autotools-based build system in parallel.

-In addition to providing new build options for netCDF-C, we will also provide pre-built binary downloads for the shared versions of netCDF for use with Visual Studio.
+We also provide pre-built binary downloads for the shared versions of netCDF for use with Visual Studio.

 # Requirements {#autotools_requirements}
 The following packages are required to build netCDF-C.